Gloria Arellanes

-With over 50 years of experience in activism, Arellanes is now a current Tongva Elder of the first nation of the Los Angeles Basin.
-Arellanes' focus continues to remain on the rights of her people, defending the preservation of indigenous lifestyles through its traditions and education in Los Angeles.

 Early life and education

 Arellanes was born in East Los Angeles, and a few years later her family moved to El Monte, California.
 Gloria's father, César Barron Arellanes, was a Mexican immigrant.
-Her mother, Aurora Arellanes, was of indigenous Mexican descent from present-day Azusa.
-Gloria as a child was never taught about her indigenous roots.
-Her mother found it easier for Gloria and her sibling, William (Bill) Cesar, to identify as Mexicans.
+Her mother, Aurora Arellanes.
+Gloria Arellancs identified her mother as being of Indigenous Mexican descent from present-day Azusa.
+William (Bill) Cesar was Gloria's brother.

 Gloria attended El Monte High School from 1960 to 1964, which is where her political consciousness began to develop.
 Her high school had a large mix of white and Chicano population.
 The Chicanos, although from different barrios, often stuck together and supported each other.
 Fights would break out in her high school constantly until a counselor named John Bartan held a Human Relations Club where white and Latino kids could work through their problems.
 Through this engagement and community-building, her identity as a Chicana began to grow.
 She identified many racist aspects of her high school, including discriminatory arrests made in school, teachers ignoring Chicano/a students when they raised their hands, and tracking Chicano/a students into vocational classes.
 Gloria became interested in the issues around race and discrimination because she knew what it was like to be discriminated against because of the color of her skin and her Mexican descent.

 After graduating high school, Gloria enrolled in East Los Angeles College but quit after one year.
 She went on to become involved in community work and got a full-time job with the Neighborhood Adult Participation Project, an anti-poverty program where she organized Black and Chicano communities and worked on voter registration.